 Average monthly rainfall for this time of year: 1″.
 We have experienced some torrential afternoon showers and thunderstorms.

-Please pack light, as we will not have room in the van for more than one piece of luggage plus a camera bag for each of us.
+Pack light, as we will not have room in the van for more than one piece of luggage plus a camera bag for each of us.
+Restrict your main piece of luggage to no more than 26 inches.
 Magrit & I both travel for 4-5 months with 25-26 inch Travel Pro Max Lite luggage.
 Most airlines are now charging for more than one piece of checked baggage.
-Keep in mind that laundry service is usually available.
+Keep in mind that laundry service is available in most locations.